On the geometric fixed-points of real topological cyclic homology: TCR of perfect fields

 commutes, where the right vertical map is induced by the projection $W(k;2) \to k$ which induces an isomorphism $W(k;2)/2 \cong k$.

 The map $\TRR(k;2) \to H\underline{W(k;2)}$ is an underlying equivalence by \cite[Theorem 4.5]{Wittvect}.
 Hence it suffices to show that it is an equivalence after applying the geometric fixed points.
 By the calculation of Theorem \ref{geometricofTRnF2} (and in particular using the formula for $R$) we see that the map ${\TRR(k;2)}^{\phi \Z/2} \to {\THR(k;2)}^{\phi \Z/2}$ induces injections on homotopy groups.
 Hence it suffices to show that after applying the geometric fixed points the lower horizontal map induces an injection on the image of the left vertical map.
-Indeed, this will imply that the upper horizontal map induces an injection on the homotopy groups of the geometric fixed points, and by counting dimensions over $k$ it must also be surjective.
+Indeed, this will imply that the upper horizontal map induces an injection on the homotopy groups of the geometric fixed points, and since these are either $0$ or $1$ dimensional $k$-vector spaces (the target has homotopy groups $W(k;2)/2\cong k$ in even non-negative degrees) it must also be surjective.
 The lower map is, on geometric fixed-points, the multiplication map

 By \cite[Proposition 5.19]{THRmodels} the induced map on homotopy groups

 where $\vert w_1 \vert=1$, $\vert w_2 \vert=1$ and $\vert v \vert=1$, sends both $w_1$ and $w_2$ to $v$.
 This implies that its restriction